ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 |Five Senior Thesis Chapters     |Primary                                 |
 |Computational Artifact          |Primary                                 |

-To pass `CMPSC 610`, submissions of and participation in all primary requirements is mandatory.
+To pass `CMPSC 610`, submission of and participation in all of the primary requirements is mandatory.

-**Failure to successfully complete any of the above requirements will constitute a failing grade in the course.**

 ### Deliverable Descriptions